Adaptive Rounding (AdaRound)

 model = prepare_model(model)

-We should decide whether to place the model on a CPU or CUDA device.
-This example code will use CUDA if available in your current execution environment.
+This example uses CUDA if it is available.
 You can change this logic and force a device placement if needed.

 [ ]: